GTFS

 Importance of real-time data

 Real-time data helps vastly improve the experience of public transport users, as these are able to plan their routes with updated schedules and occupancy s.
-Real-time data comprises information about the position, speed, delays, cancellations or changes to vehicles (buses, trains, metro), and are usually updated every few seconds or minutes, depending on service frequency.
+Real-time data comprises information about the position, speed, delays, cancellations or changes to vehicles (buses, trains, subway), and are usually updated every few seconds or minutes, depending on service frequency.

 The GTFS has revolutionized transit trip planning by using open datasets.
 Static and dynamic data provide additional information about schedules, routes, stops as well as the status in real time of public transit services.
 This data is essential for users, and is also used in the corporate sector to facilitate the workers’ mobility through digital displays.
 Adding real-time data improves the passenger experience significantly by ensuring routes can be planned with continually updated data for schedules and vehicle capacities.